-Please Note: We will now be ending camp on Fridays at 5p.m.
+Camp ends on Fridays at 5p.m.

 Camp Timbercrest pick-up (Friday night of your daughter's camp week) begins at 5 p.m. sharp and ends at 6:30 p.m.
 This is a very busy time and we ask for your patience.
 We release each and every camper in individually and this takes time.
 Plan on spending some time in your vehicle as we go through the pick-up process.